 The product is then tested in the testing stage where all bugs are found and corrected.
 The product finally goes to the deployment stage, where it’s introduced to the end-users.
 Once the product is deployed, it needs to be monitored continuously, which is a new concept recently introduced into the DevOps lifecycle.

-The monitoring stage is what DevOps engineers focus more on compared to the previous stages.
+DevOps engineers focus more on the monitoring stage compared to the previous stages.
 It's essential to monitor the product continuously to catch new bugs, fix them, and push the corrected version back to the client.
 This is done to ensure customer satisfaction once the product is deployed into the real world.
-Put, DevOps engineers collaborate with the development and operation teams to deliver high-quality products in as short a time as possible.
+DevOps engineers collaborate with the development and operation teams to deliver high-quality products in as short a time as possible.

 A DevOps engineer can also venture down other career paths, such as: